 What other documents are available to protect my partner and in the event of a breakup, illness or death?

-Besides having a cohabitation contract, there are other documents you can have in order to secure your situation:
+Besides having a cohabitation agreement, there are other documents you can have in order to secure your situation:

 - Will: it is important to designate your partner as one of your successors in your will, or the division of your inheritance will be done in accordance with the law (which means it is very unlikely your partner will inherit)